PJM Glossary

 Actual Load

-The Load Serving Entity's total load per Electric Distribution Company zone, as determined through meter readings and EDC load profiling methods.
+A load serving entity's total load per electric distribution company zone, as determined through meter readings and electric distribution company load profiling methods.

 Adjacent System or Adjacent Control Area